gavinhsmith/Minecraft-Server-Interface/README.md

 ### Adding the server
 When creating a server, make a folder (with no spaces) inside the servers folder.
 This will be the "key" for your server.

-Download the server software for your respective platform and rename the .jar ore .exe file to your folder name
+Download the server software for your respective platform and rename the .jar ore .exe file to your folder name.

+Place your downloaded server files into your newly-created folder.

-*Note: as long as that .jar file for your java server takes the same console arguments as the offical minecraft java server software, it should work.*
+*Note: as long as that .jar file for your java server takes the same console arguments as the offical minecraft java server software, it should work*.

 *Note 2: Currently, the only bedrock server software supported is PocketMine-MP.
 You must use that for a bedrock server.*
 ### Defining your server to MSI